badu/badu.github.io/_content/post/interviewing-go-developer-part-1.md

 A: When multiple cases in a select statement are ready, one of them will be [executed at random](https://play.golang.org/p/vJ6VhVl9YY).
 [3 points]

+Note : As Diana Looney pointed out, a more suitable example would be [this](https://play.golang.org/p/s6NqfHzYQa5)

 ---

 OQ: Go local variables are allocated on the stack or heap?